We Match Out-the-Door Pricing Learn more

 For the thirtieth anniversary, Audia Flight asked the question that started the company: what can we do to make this sound better?
 The answer was the Strumento Signature, and it was built the way the Flight 100 was.
 It is not a new design.
 It is the Strumento, refined part by part, each change kept only if it made the music better.

 That refinement lives in the components.
-The standard Strumento already runs banks of Mundorf capacitors and a serious power supply; the Signature steps the parts up again, with higher-grade capacitors and resistors, even larger storage, and a volume control redesigned to run quieter still.
+The Signature preamp runs twenty ultra-fast Mundorf capacitors of 1500 microfarads each, wrapped in vibration-damping material, with Dale resistors and reed relays through the signal path.
+Storage grows again, the volume control is redesigned to run quieter, and every part is wrapped and shielded against its neighbors.
 None of it is chosen from a spec sheet.
 Every part is chosen for what it does to the sound.
 That is why the Signature costs more: not a redesign, but a great deal of better parts, each one earned by ear.

 Flight vs FLS vs Strumento